Quantum dynamics of perfect fluids: General formalism

 In order to calculate Green's functions, we start with the Schwinger-Keldysh (in-in) representation of correlation functions in a given initial state $|\psi_i\rangle$ at $t=0$.
 If $T[{\cal O}_1[\phi^I]]$ (${\tilde T}[{\cal O}_2[\phi^I]]$) denotes the time-ordered (anti time-ordered) product of a string of generic local operators, the in-in representation of operator expectation values in the state $|\psi_i\rangle$ is given by the formal path integral expression \begin{widetext}

-\end{widetext} where future boundary conditions, with the fields on either branch of the closed-time contour identified, are imposed at an arbitrary time slice $t=\tau$ taken to occur later than any operator insertions inside the functional integral (we comment on the choice of this arbitrary scale below in Sec.~\ref{sec:conc}).
+\end{widetext} where future boundary conditions, with the fields on either branch of the closed-time contour identified, are imposed at an arbitrary time slice $t=\tau$ taken to occur later than any operator insertions inside the functional integral\footnote{ Ultimately, quantum mechanical unitarity guarantees that any dependence on $\tau$ must drop out of physical quantities computed using the in-in path integral.
+We have explicitly verified that such cancellations take place in tree level two- and three-point functions, independently of the specific form of the interactions.}.
 In the above expression, $\Psi_i[\phi^I({\vec x})]=\langle \phi^I|\psi_i\rangle$ is the Schrodinger functional representation of the initial state $|\psi_i\rangle$ expanded in the basis of eigenstates of the field operator $\phi^I({\vec x})$ at $t=0$.
 See~\cite{Calzetta:2008iqa} for a pedagogical introduction to Schwinger-Keldysh methods in quantum field theory.

 The classical action $S[\phi^I]$ of the fluid is constrained by symmetry to be an arbitrary local functional of SDiff invariants constructed from the coordinates $\phi^I(x)$.
-In the leading (two-derivative) long-wavelength limit, such invariants consist of arbitrary real analytic functions $F(B)$ of the determinant $B=\left|\det B^{IJ}\right|$ of the (inverse) metric $B^{IJ}=\eta^{\mu\nu} \partial_\mu \phi^I \partial_\nu \phi^J$ on Lagrange space.
+In the leading (two-derivative) long-wavelength limit, such invariants consist of arbitrary real analytic functions of the determinant $B=\left|\det B^{IJ}\right|$ of the (inverse) metric $B^{IJ}=\eta^{\mu\nu} \partial_\mu \phi^I \partial_\nu \phi^J$ on Lagrange space.
 Thus, at low energies and momenta, $S[\phi^I]$ takes the form

+where the dimensionless function $f(\sqrt{B})$, which we normalize to $f'(1)=1$, defines the equation of state $p=p(\rho)$ of the perfect fluid.
+Comparing to the perfect-fluid $T^{\mu\nu}=(\rho+p) u^\mu u^\nu - p \eta^{\mu\nu}$, one finds in particular that the comoving energy density is $\rho(x)=-w_0 f(\sqrt{B})$.
+Because the Lagrange coordinate $\phi^I$ is comoving, i.e., invariant along the fluid flow, the components of the fluid's four-velocity field $u^\mu(x)$ satisfy the constraints $u^\mu\partial_\mu \phi^I(x)=0$.
+This constraint determine the three-velocity in any fixed Lorentz frame to be \be v^i(x) = - {\partial x^i\over \partial \phi^I} \partial_t \phi^I. \ee